obsidian-tasks-group/obsidian-tasks/docs/Advanced/Styling.md

 > - `tasks-group-heading` was introduced in Tasks 1.6.0.
 > - `plugin-tasks-query-explanation` was introduced in Tasks 1.19.0.
 > - `tasks-postpone` was added in Tasks 5.3.0.
+> - Styling of the Edit and Postpone buttons was changed in Tasks X.Y.Z: see [[How to style buttons]].

 ## CSS Examples